 tier.
 In Claude or any MCP-compatible assistant, this is the whole brief in one prompt:

 “Using HostingBrain, tell me how faithful hosting customers are: what share of owners with multiple domains keep them all with one provider, the average share they hold with their primary provider, and whether it changes for customers operating across multiple countries.
-Then rank providers by how many of their multi-domain customers use them exclusively, and flag which are CDN/DNS layers where low exclusivity is expected.”
+Then rank providers by how many of their multi-domain customers use them exclusively, flag which are CDN/DNS layers where low exclusivity is expected — and check whether loyal customers actually sit within a single brand of the group, or are only loyal after ownership folding.”

 Resolves to customer_faithfulness (distribution, free) and its per-provider leaderboard